arbailey2297/arbailey2297.github.io/_publications/stealth-alogrithms.md

 ---
-title: "Stealth Algorithms: Hito Steyerl’s Encoding Of Metal Gear into her Factory Of The Sun"
+title: "⚙️ Stealth Algorithms: Hito Steyerl’s Encoding Of Metal Gear into her Factory Of The Sun"
 collection: publications
 permalink: /publication/stealth-algorithms
 excerpt: 'This is a paper written about .'